Use These 11 Business Facebook Page Tips For Success

 Your business should establish some sort of editorial calendar to establish a schedule for when you share particular posts according to season or general popularity.

 You’ll probably have to adjust your calendar several times, especially in the earliest stages of setting up your Page, since you’ll want to check the performance of your updates in your Facebook Insights (which you can navigate to via the tab at the very top of your page).

 Once you’ve observed popular times and other analytics for your first several posts, you can tailor your posting frequency and strategy accordingly.

-At BlakSheep Creative, we use in depth analysis of your posts (and your competition’s posts) to see what time and what subject matter will yield the best results.
-We even can schedule out your posts a week at a time to make it easier.
+At BlakSheep Creative, we use in-depth analysis of your posts (and your competition’s posts) to see what time and what subject matter will yield the best results.
+We even can schedule your posts a week at a time to make it easier.
 Just sit back and watch the results!

 Use Facebook Page Insights to Monitor Progress

 Regular Facebook updates are only the first step.